A Popular Lever, Often Rushed

-In recent years outsourcing have become more and more popular amongst large corporations and it is becoming increasing clear that there is one approach that works and another that does not.
+In recent years outsourcing has become more and more popular amongst large corporations and it is becoming increasingly clear that there is one approach that works and another that does not.

 About the authors: This article was written by a team of consultants from Oleto Associates, a strategy consulting firm based in Denmark.
 For more information please visit www.oleto.com.